-Aerospace Consulting, Systems Engineering, and Space Situational Awareness
+Aerospace Consulting for Space Logistics and Space Situational Awareness

 I am a Professor of International Communication and International Relations at American University, Washington DC.